vsivsi/meteor-job/README.md

 `options:`
 * `fatal` -- If true, no additional retries will be attempted and this job will go to a `'failed'` state.
 Default: `false`

-`callback(error, result)` -- Result is true if completion was successful.
+`callback(error, result)` -- Result is true if failure was successful (heh).
 When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.

 ```js
 job.fail(